← All Articles

 4. Their Pricing Model Raises Questions

 Speaker fees correlate with experience, demand, and delivery quality.
-A 2024 National Speakers Association survey found that established AI speakers with corporate experience typically charge $15,000-$50,000 for keynotes, depending on audience size and event prestige.
+Established AI speakers with corporate experience typically charge $15,000-$50,000 for keynotes, depending on audience size and event prestige.
+Speakers with significant name recognition or those who've led major AI initiatives at well-known companies often command fees at the higher end of this range or above.

 Extremely low fees often signal inexperience or poor market reception.
 Speakers charging under $5,000 for corporate keynotes may lack the track record or content quality you need.
 However, suspiciously high fees can also indicate speakers who inflate their market value without corresponding expertise.